mgrassa14/django-ecommerce/README.md

 ### Option 1: GitHub Sponsors

 Sponsor through GitHub Sponsors.
-On GitHub, [this repository](https://github.com/justdjango/django-ecommerce) shows a button where you can Sponsor the contributors.
+On GitHub, [this repository](https://github.com/justdjango/django-ecommerce) shows a button where you can Sponsor the contributors .

 ### Option 2: JustDjango